Open-Email/MailHTTPS-Protocol/README.md

 - **Polling**: In this method, users periodically check all their contacts' mail agents to see if there are any updates or new messages waiting for them.
 They poll at regular intervals, either periodically or on-demand, to stay up-to-date with incoming messages.
 While not most efficient method, it doesn't rely on the reader's infrastructure.
 Moreover, it requires polling all contacts which may lead to delays in message delivery if polling intervals are not frequent enough.
 Email clients do have the freedom to implement their own polling logic according to their preferences however.

 - **Author Notifications**: This method involves the author directly notifying the designated readers about the presence of new message.
-When the author creates a message for specific readers, the author's mail client triggers notifications to inform the readers' mail agents about the message.
+When the author creates a message for specific readers, author's mail client triggers notifications to inform the readers' mail agents about the message.
 Using notifications is more efficient and immediate, as readers receive notifications in real-time, reducing the need for constant polling and ensuring timely message discovery.
-However, ithis flow depends on the availability of the readers' mail agents.
+This flow however depends on the continuous availability of readers' mail agents.

 Mail/HTTPS uses a combination of both methods, preferring author notifications while periodically polling the contacts.